hrushik09/json-database/README.md

 This is a multithreaded server application to store JSON objects.
 It uses sockets for communication between clients and server.
 All the data is stored in `src\main\java\server\data\db.json`.

-- Google Gson API is used for JSON serialization/deserialization.
+- Google Gson library is used for JSON serialization/deserialization.
 - jCommander framework is used to parse command line parameters passed to the client.
 - `ReentrantReadWriteLock` is used to allow multiple readers of the `db.json` file but only one writer at any time.
 Thus, concurrency related errors are avoided.